UBC-MDS/introduction-machine-learning/chapters/en/module2.md

 </choice>

 **Question 2**
-Will increasing the value of `min_samples_split` make the accuracy of the model increase or decrease?
+Will increasing the value of `min_samples_split` increase or decrease the accuracy of the model?

 <choice id="2" >
 <opt text="Increase" >